 The funnel helps visualize the process of first reaching your target audience and then nurturing the relationship until you acquire prospects as customers.
 Put another way, if you can reach the right prospects and successfully cultivate a relationship with them, you'll see the results in the form of new customers.

 In the past, many marketers focused on reach and awareness programs in the upper funnel.
 This approach made sense when prospects were much more likely to connect earlier in the process with a sales rep who would nurture these leads.
-But now that B2B buyers are not engaging sales reps until much later in the process, marketers must be full funnel marketers who invest in programs and tactics that reach and nurture prospects throughout their journey.
+But now that B2B buyers are not engaging sales reps until much later in the process, marketers must invest in programs and tactics that reach and nurture prospects at both the top and bottom of the funnel.
 In other words, marketing's responsibility is to stay in front of prospects and help educate them throughout the process, until prospective buyers are ready to talk to sales.
-That's the reason for the rise of full funnel marketing.

 Each marketing tactic should have a clear purpose and map to the buyer's journey.
 To do this effectively, ask yourself: